Temptation and Death at the Cleveland Museum

 It has been some years since I had seen a painting by Albert Pinkham Ryder at the Cleveland Museum of Art.
 This time I couldn’t persuade myself to finish the paintings in the first gallery of American Art before I went into the second.

-So I passed works works by Ashcan artists, decorative arts objects and other things I usually spend a great deal of time with to revisit The Race Track (Death on a Pale Horse) by Albert Pinkham Ryder.
+So I passed works by Ashcan artists, decorative arts objects and other things I usually spend a great deal of time with to revisit The Race Track (Death on a Pale Horse) by Albert Pinkham Ryder.

 For some reason the painting is larger than I remembered it, but just as striking.
 I commented recently that I like paintings that are human.
 We can of course convey ideals in artwork, or aesthetic ideas, but art engages me most when it conveys some aspect of the human condition.